 To make the neighbor list, all particles that are close (i.e. within the neighbor list cut-off) to a given particle must be found.
-This searching, usually called neighbor searching (NS), involves periodic boundary conditions and determining the image (see sec.
+This searching, usually called neighbor search (NS) or pair search, involves periodic boundary conditions and determining the image (see sec.
 3.2).
-Without periodic boundary conditions a simple $O(N^2)$ algorithm must be used.
-With periodic boundary conditions a grid search can be used, which is O(N).
+The search algorithm is O(N), although a simpler $O(N^2)$ algorithm is still available under some conditions.